-What is being Who will carry out How often How Reviewed/ Monitored the Monitoring Where Reported to Overall compliance with the policy.
-Clinical Education & Ward/department Managers epartment are reported policy will be reported
+What is being Monitored Who will carry out the Monitoring How often How Reviewed/ Where Reported to Overall compliance with the policy.
+Clinical Education & Ward/department Managers As instances are reported via datix Any failure to comply with the policy will be reported and discussed at PSRG and divisional governance groups.
+Training Compliance Ward/department Managers as part of ReST compliance monitoring Monthly via the learning compliance dashboard Reported to divisional governance and Workforce Education Group